-The above screenshots show the most basic setup for setting up 1 1/8th scan P10 panel on an Octoscrolla.
+The below screenshots show the most basic setup for setting up 1 1/8th scan P10 panel on an Octoscrolla.
 The screenshots are for FPP version 2.5 and are for the most basic setup and with the BBB/Octoscrolla running in bridge mode rather than master or slave.

 The first screenshot shows the status page with the BBB in bridge mode meaning that it is working as an E1.31 controller.